 This test helps to determine the maximum stress that a material can withstand while being stretched or pulled before necking, which is when the specimen’s cross-section starts to significantly contract.

 Yield strength is the lowest stress that produces a permanent deformation in a material.
 In some materials, like aluminium alloys, the point of yielding is hard to define, thus it is usually given as the stress required causing 0.2% plastic strain.
 This is called a 0.2% proof stress.

 Test Method: ASTM E8 M-09

-The purpose of re-bend test is to measure the effect of strain ageing on steel.
+The purpose of the re-bend test is to measure the effect of strain aging on steel.